 Anatomy of a professional design

-A professionally designed template comes in many forms and shapes, but they all have some common elements, which makes it stand out from amateur designs.
+A professionally designed template comes in many forms and shapes, but they all have some common elements, which makes it can stand out from amateur designs.
 These are:

 - Text hierarchies - A clear hierarchy in text can lead the viewer’s eye in the right places.
 The header should stand out the most, followed by a subheader and then a body of text.
 Headers, subheaders and content are decided based on urgency and importance.